reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 ### React Developer Tools {/*react-developer-tools*/}

-React DevTools let you check the props and the state of your React components.
+React DevTools let you check the props and the state of your React Components.
 You can find the React DevTools tab at the bottom of the _browser_ section in CodeSandbox:

 ![React DevTools in CodeSandbox](../images/tutorial/codesandbox-devtools.png)